If you are reading this article, it means that you have decided to take Scroll Documents for a spin, and we could not be more excited!

 3. Edit the working version

-Now that you have have saved a baseline version, you are ready to update the working version of your documentation.
+Now that you have saved a baseline version, you are ready to update the working version of your documentation.

 Think of your working version as the continuously progressing version of your document.
 Use this version to prepare changes to your document and save a version once complete.